G10xy/spreaker-and-go/README.md

 ## Overview

-`spreaker-cli` allows you to manage your Spreaker podcasts directly from the terminal.
+`spreaker-and-go` allows you to manage your Spreaker podcasts directly from the terminal.
 You can list shows, upload episodes, view statistics, and more — without opening a browser.

 ## Features